Basel iii training and certification

 - Closing remarks

-When you click "Buy Now" below, you will be redirected to the PayPal web site.
-Your payment will be received by our strategic partner and service provider, Cyber Risk GmbH (Rebackerstrasse 7, 8810 Horgen, Switzerland, Handelsregister des Kantons Zürich, Firmennummer: CHE-244.099.341).
+When you click "PayPal" below, you will be redirected to the PayPal web site.
+If you prefer to pay with a card, you can click "Debit or Credit Card" that is also powered by PayPal.
+Your payment will be received by our strategic partner and service provider, Cyber Risk GmbH (Dammstrasse 16, 8810 Horgen, Switzerland, Handelsregister des Kantons Zürich, Firmennummer: CHE-244.099.341).
 Cyber Risk GmbH may also send certificates to all members.

 We will send the program up to 24 hours after the payment.
-Please remember to check the spam folder of your email client too, as emails with attachments or heavier than 100KB are often landed in the spam folder.
+Please remember to check the spam folder of your email client too, as emails with attachments are often landed in the spam folder.

 The all-inclusive cost is $297.
 There is no additional cost, now or in the future, for this program.

 A. The official presentations (1,792 main slides, 998 additional slides)